 Then, the snippet algorithm reconstructs the snippet from there.
 There’s no magic behind it.

 The actual magic comes in when filtering out bad passages.
 We have a list of “bad” tokens that the snippet algo is not allowed to draw from.

 Featured Snippets come from an extra algo that bids for that location.

 The SERP is an auction place.
-Everything you see work by bidding for places [ranking positions].
+Everything you see works by bidding for places [ranking positions].
 Whoever wins a bid for a certain position gets that place.
 But the first position is usually restricted.

 Featured Snippets relate to the query more than a normal snippet.
 We try to pick passages that are more complete.

 When results constantly appear and disappear, it means their bid is very close to someone else’s.
 The scores are utterly close to each other.
 [In this case, small things can make a difference.]
 For example, you’re on https.
 That could be an edge to beat your competitor.

 (A random person from the crowd asks, “Would better tuning for the user intent help you?”